 If it works, don’t touch it!
-Guys at Chanel probably have known the proverb, so they left main elements of the watch in place (namely, the railway-style minute track, the slender Arabic numerals and the thin notched ring of polished steel that surrounds the glossy ceramic bezel) and gently added only those elements that were necessary for a simple three-hander to become a finely crafted complication watch.
+Guys at Chanel probably have known the proverb, so they left the main elements in place (namely, the railway-style minute track, the slender Arabic numerals and the thin notched ring of polished steel that surrounds the glossy ceramic bezel) and gently added only those elements that were necessary for a simple three-hander to become a finely crafted complication watch.

-As you can see, gone is the calendar aperture, which is now replaced with a more traditional central hand that indicates current date on the bezel flange.
-The Arabic 5, 6 and 7 numerals were sacrificed for the slightly over-sized moonphase display that features a dark blue Aventurine sky disk with four moons in their different phases and a serpentine indicator done in polished stainless steel.
-The diving scale on the bezel was also removed, which is great, since without this absolutely unnecessary element the timekeeper looks even lighter.
+As you can see, gone is the calendar aperture, which is now replaced with a more traditional central hand that indicates the current date on the bezel flange.
+The Arabic 5, 6 and 7 numerals were sacrificed for the slightly over-sized moon phase display that features a dark blue Aventurine sky disk with four moons in their different phases and a serpentine indicator done in polished stainless steel.
+The diving scale on the bezel was also removed, which is great since without this absolutely unnecessary element the timekeeper looks even lighter.

 All new elements of the dial are delicately balanced to the old ones and, as a result, the watch looks even more appealing than the original.

 Chanel doesn’t say a word about the caliber that powers the J12 Moonphase, but this is probably one of ETA’s current self-winding movements with an add-on moon-phase and simple calendar module sitting atop of it.

 (Well, I have finally managed to dig out some more precise specs and it looks like an ETA 2824-based movement with an “exclusive” Dubois Depraz moon phase module that is indeed mounted on the base caliber.
 Although the choice of mechanism isn’t impressive for a piece that costs around €6600, it is still somewhat relieving to know that the movement is actually a robust and reliable job made by a major producer of readymade mechanisms.)